Who is Jack English?

 Jack English went to Atlantic City High School.
 He went to college at Rutgers

 University in Camden where he majored in… frat parties.

 After college he joined the Army where he earned a commission.
 There, he found he had a special talent for boxing and was the Division champ two years in a row.
 After the Army he taught at Atlantic City High School and was their boxing coach while going to Rutgers School of Law Camden.

-Like Jack English the character, Jack English the writer went to Rutgers in Camden, but he majored in physics and only minored in frat parties.
-Jack English the character and Jack English the writer both practiced law in Atlantic City.
+Like Jack English, the character, Jack English, the writer, went to Rutgers in Camden, but he majored in physics and only minored in frat parties.
+Jack English, the character, and Jack English, the writer, both practiced law in Atlantic City.
 But, there are differences too.
-Jack English the writer was in the Navy not the Army.
-Jack English the writer never boxed.
-His official Navy records indicate he was a systems analyst.
+Jack English, the writer, was in the Navy not the Army.
+Jack English, the writer, never boxed.
+His official Navy records indicate he was a programmer.
 Right.

 Of course, Jack English is the writer’s pen name.
-Think of Jack English as a brand, a style of writing that cuts across the novels and short stories discussed here.
+Think of Jack English as a brand and a style of writing that cuts across the novels and short stories discussed here.